m-v-nikolov/dtk-tools-py3/README.md

 Statistical analysis and plotting of output depend on [`numpy`](https://pypi.python.org/pypi/numpy), [`matplotlib`](https://pypi.python.org/pypi/matplotlib), and [`pandas`](https://pypi.python.org/pypi/pandas).

 32- and 64-bit Windows binaries may be downloaded [here](http://www.lfd.uci.edu/~gohlke/pythonlibs).

+Interoperability with the JAVA layer of COMPS requires installation of the Java Runtime Environment and setup of the `COMPS` package, which in turn has dependencies on `cython` and `pyjnius`.
+Those instructions are currently outside the scope of the installation instructions for this package.